MAST-Framework/MAST-F/README.md

 ## Documentation

 The documentation for MAST-F is available on [Github-Pages](https://mast-framework.github.io/mast-f).
 It contains detailed information about the framework, its usage, configuration options, and various testing techniques.
 We highly recommend referring to the documentation to get started with MAST-F.

+## Key Features

++ **User Management**: MAST-F provides user management functionality with different roles.
+This allows for secure access and control over the framework's features and capabilities based on user privileges.

++ **Distributed Scan Tasks**: The framework supports the distribution of scan tasks across multiple machines or devices.
+This allows for efficient and faster scanning of mobile applications, reducing the overall testing time.

++ **Multiple Scans at a Time**: MAST-F enables the execution of multiple scans simultaneously using the [Celery](https://docs.celeryq.dev/en/stable/getting-started/introduction.html) framework.
+This feature enhances productivity by allowing users to test multiple mobile applications concurrently.

++ **Analysis for Android and iOS Apps**: The framework supports comprehensive security analysis for both Android and iOS applications.
+It includes a range of techniques and tools specific to each platform, ensuring thorough testing and identification of vulnerabilities.

++ **Export to PDF using Pre-defined Templates**: MAST-F offers the ability to export scan reports to PDF format.
+It provides pre-defined templates based on Word or HTML, allowing users to generate professional and standardized reports for their security assessments.

++ **Support for Project Bundling**: The framework includes support for bundling multiple projects together.
+This feature enables users to create a bundle of related projects, providing a centralized view for more in-depth analytics and reporting.

+These key features make MAST-F a versatile and powerful Mobile Application Security Testing Framework, facilitating effective testing, analysis, and reporting of security vulnerabilities in iOS and Android applications.

 ## Project Architecture